getify/Functional-Light-JS/ch2.md

 }
 ```

-Once practice an FPer gets very used to is looking for patterns where we do the same sorts of things repeatedly, and trying to turn those actions into generic reusable utilities.
+One practice an FPer gets very used to is looking for patterns where we do the same sorts of things repeatedly, and trying to turn those actions into generic reusable utilities.
 As a matter of fact, I'm sure that's already the instinct for many of you readers, so that's not uniquely an FP thing.
 But it's unquestionably important for FP.

 To conceive such a utility for argument presetting, let's examine conceptually what's going on, not just looking at the manual implementations above.

 One way to articulate what's going on is that the `getOrder(data,cb)` function is a *partial application* of the `ajax(url,data,cb)` function.
 This terminology comes from the notion that arguments are *applied* to parameters at the function call-site.
 And as you can see, we're only applying some of the arguments upfront -- specifically the argument for the `url` parameter -- while leaving the rest to be applied later.

-To be a tiny bit more formal about this pattern, partial application is strictly a reduction in a function's arity -- remember, that's the number of expected parameter inputs.
+To be a tiny bit more formal about this pattern, partial application is strictly a reduction in a function's arity; remember, that's the number of expected parameter inputs.
 We reduced the original `ajax(..)` function's arity from 3 to 2 for the `getOrder(..)` function.

 Let's invent a `partial(..)` utility: